tojatos/NKM/README.md

 ## How the game works

-You can read about it in the [Game Rules](https://github.com/tojatos/NKM/blob/rewrite/docs/GameRules.md) section.
+You can read about the rules in the [Game Rules](https://github.com/tojatos/NKM/blob/rewrite/docs/GameRules.md) section.\
+If you are a developer, you may be interested in [Introduction](https://github.com/tojatos/NKM/blob/rewrite/docs/Introduction.md).

 ## Where is the code?